Books of Kings: The two kingdoms until Elijah (14:1–16:34)

 Back in Israel, Nadab is on the throne.
 Like his father, he is evil.
 Baasha, son of an Issacharite named Ahijah, plots to kill him and succeeds in a sneak attack, taking him by surprise during the Siege of Gibbethon, a Philistine city.
-He then proceeds to kill Jeroboam's whole family, thus fulfilling the prophecy of Ahijah the prophet.
+He then proceeds to kill Jeroboam's whole family, fulfilling the prophecy of Ahijah the prophet.
 However, Baasha commits the same sins as Jeroboam.
 God therefore informs the prophet Jehu that he will also end the House of Baasha.
-For the time being, however, Baasha dies and is succeeded by his son Elah.
-However, Elah himself soon falls victim to a plot, one led by his charioteer Zimri.
-Elah becomes drunk at the house of his palace administrator, and it is in this state that Zimri kills him.
-Zimri then becomes king and kills all of Baasha's family, thus fulfilling the prophecy of Jehu.
-However, Zimri quickly faces trouble, since the army, which is currently sieging Gibbethon again, proclaims its commander Omri as king.
-Omri returns to Tirzah and lays siege to it.
+Baasha dies and is succeeded by his son Elah, who soon falls victim to a plot led by his charioteer Zimri.
+Zimri becomes king after Elah's killing, and fulfills the prophecy of Jehu; however, Zimri's army now proclaims its commander Omri as king and returns to Tirzah to lay siege to it.
 Seeing he is losing, Zimri sets fire to the palace.
-We are told that he, too, has committed the same sins as Jeroboam.

-The start of Omri's reign is no easier, since he also faces factionalism, with half his subjects supporting Tibni, son of Gibnath as king.
-However, Omri is stronger, and thus remains as king when Tibni dies.
-He also buys the hill of Shemer, upon which he builds the city of Samaria.
+The start of Omri's reign faces factionalism, with half his subjects supporting Tibni, son of Gibnath as king.
+He buys the hill of Shemer, upon which he builds the city of Samaria.
 However, he is the worst king yet.
 When he dies, he is succeeded by his son Ahab, who himself overtakes Omri in his evilness.
 Upon his marriage to Jezebel, daughter of Ethbaal, king of Sidon, he introduces the worship of Baal, building him a temple and setting up an Asherah pole.
 Meanwhile, a nobleman named Hiel of Bethel activates the curse proclaimed by Joshua by rebuilding Jericho, resulting in the death of his oldest and youngest sons.